netogallo/ElmSockets/README.md

  * elm --import-js="/path/to/out/SocketIO.js" --import-js="/path/to/node_modules/socket.io-client/dist/socket.io.js" myFile.elm

-Chekc out more samples in the samples/ directory.
-Chat shows how to build an application that passes chat messagees.
+Check out more samples in the samples/ directory.
+Chat shows how to build an application that passes chat messages.
 It requires the node.js app to forward the messages though.